robweber/ha-betabrite-sign/README.md

     topic: homeassistant/locks/front_door/state
     template: >-
       The Front door is {{ value.state }}
-    # example of a conditional, assuming a timestamp is passed to the attibute "last_updated"
+    # example of a conditional
     # returns true if the state has changed
     update_template: >-
       {{ value.state != previous.state }}